Deadline: May 14, 2021

-Applications are open for the POGO-SCOR Visiting Fellowship Programme 2020.
-This programme is designed to promote training and capacity building leading towards a global observation scheme for the oceans.
+Applications are open for the POGO-SCOR Visiting Fellowship Programme 2021.
+The Partnership for Observation of the Global Ocean (POGO) and the Scientific Committee on Oceanic Research (SCOR), invite applications for their joint Visiting Fellowship Programme for 2021.
+This programme is designed to promote training and capacity building leading towards a global observation scheme for the ocean.

 - The trainee’s institute will bear all expenses incurred by the fellow in his/her own nation (domestic travel, visa costs, travel insurance etc.), and the host institute will waive any bench fees that they may normally charge trainees.

 - POGO and SCOR do not cover any of the expenses related to the training itself (such as laboratory consumables).

 - Open to scientists, technicians, postgraduate (preferably PhD) students and post-doctoral fellows involved in oceanographic work at centres in developing countries and countries with economies in transition (e.g. Commonwealth of Independent States, Eastern Europe).

 - Applicants must be citizens of developing countries or economies in transition, as defined by the Development Assistance Committee (DAC) of the OECD.